vkostyanetsky/RFQ/README.md

 {"Result": true}
 ```

 It means that the proxy has connected to the 1C:Enterprise infobase, so everything is fine.
-Perhaps.

-### 3. React.js Web Application
+### 3. Web interface

 Finally, it is time to start the web interface.
 All files you need located in [react-web-app](react-web-app) directory.